ubershibs/100-days-of-code/log.md

 ## Day 18: July 10, 2016

 **Today's Progres**: Very little.
 I'm spending too much time trying to figure out the ins and outs of Angular Materials layout.
 Gonna focus on getting all the functionality I need built, and then circle back to perfecting the layout.

+## Day 19: July 11, 2016

+**Today's Progress**: Got the back end of the authentication system done.
+Tomorrow's task will be wiring it up to the front end.
+Decided to keep on keeping on with Angular Material...
+The custom directives make it pretty annoying to pull out, or to stick back in later.
+Getting a lot more comfortable with it now.